 - Well-Tolerated: Most people can take Karaya Gum without experiencing significant side effects, making it a gentle option for supporting digestion.

-- Safe for Long-Term Use: It’s safe for consistent, daily use, providing ongoing support for gut health.
+- Suitable for Daily Use: It is suitable for consistent, daily use, providing ongoing support for gut health.

-For anyone seeking a fibre supplement that’s versatile, gentle, and effective, Karaya Gum is an exceptional choice.
+For anyone seeking a fibre supplement that is versatile, gentle, and reliable, Karaya Gum (Sterculia) is a helpful option.
 Here's why:

-- Gentle on Digestion: Its gel-forming nature adds moisture to stool, promoting easier, more comfortable bowel movements without excessive stimulation.
+- Gentle on Digestion: Its gel-forming nature adds moisture to stool, supporting easier, more comfortable bowel movements without excessive stimulation.

-- Long-Term Safety: Karaya Gum is safe for everyday use, making it an ideal option for those who want continuous gut health support.
+- Suitable for Daily Use: Karaya Gum is suitable for everyday use, making it a practical option for those who want consistent gut health support.

-- Effective Stool Formation: By forming a soft, viscous gel, Karaya Gum supports stool bulk, which can aid in regularity and comfort.
+- Supports Stool Formation: By forming a soft, viscous gel, Karaya Gum supports stool bulk, which can aid in regularity and comfort.